 Open that file and verify that your database information are correct, it looks like the below screenshot:

 Please make sure that every detail should be entered between the two ‘ and ‘ or your information will be wrong.
 If you can’t remember your database username or password, you can create a new database user, and replace the old database information above.

-After adding your new user and password, save the ”wp-config.php” file, and refresh your browser page, change the browser to verify even more.
+After adding your new user and password, save the ”wp-config.php” file, and refresh your browser page, change the browse to verify even more.

 3. Corrupted database tables